Table of Contents

 Pyranoses or furanoses are mostly written using the Haworth formula, meaning another nomenclature rule is added which is, however, just as simple as the D-/L- nomenclature.

-α- and β-glucoses are anomers and can be converted into each other via the open-chain form.
+α- and β-glucose are anomers and can be converted into each other via the open-chain form.
 As, however, the OH groups in α-glucose at the C1 and C2- atom are closer together than in β-glucose and nature ensures that conditions are as low energy as possible, the balance shifts to the side of β-glucose.

-Thereby, the question is frequently asked which OH groups are in axial, and which are in equatorial position.
+Thereby, the question is frequently asked which OH groups are in axial, and which are in the equatorial position.
 Here, the hydroxy groups are positioned equatorially.
 An axial position can always be recognized by the vertical binding line (in this case hydrogen atoms).

 The most important pentose overall is the D-ribose on whose exact origin the pentose phosphate pathway provides more detailed information.
 Pentoses are essential components of ribonucleic acids.